In personal finance management or financial planning, insurance is the most important item that needs your attention.

 Hence, it is important to assess the right amount of insurance cover that you need and protect your family and yourself from those emergencies that can lead to financial headaches.

-In this lesson, let us discuss about one of the most important insurance requirements – life insurance.
+Let us discuss about one of the most important insurance requirements – life insurance.

 How much life insurance do you need?